Pennoyer v. Neff: Background

 Mitchell sued Neff in the Circuit Court of Multnomah County for the outstanding debt.
 Neff was supposedly not in Oregon at the time, and Mitchell ran a notice in a newspaper to notify Neff, thus giving service of process by publication.
 The effectiveness of this service was likely low, as it was run in the Pacific Christian Advocate, a niche religious publication.
 Whether Mitchell went to any effort at all to determine Neff's actual location is also doubtable.
 Mitchell claimed that Neff was in California.
 This was true at some point, as Neff did move to San Joaquin, California.
 However, Neff's own affidavit in another case regarding the same parcel (McGuire v.
 Neff) indicated that Neff may have been living in Oregon until 1870.
 Due to Mitchell's ineffective service, Neff did not appear in court to contest the matter, and thus Mitchell won the lawsuit by default judgment.
-Given that Mitchell asserted Neff was not physically in the state, he could not be sued in personam (a judgement which may follow a defendant across state lines and is attached to his person).
+Given that Mitchell asserted Neff was not physically in the state, he could not be sued in personam (a Judgment which may follow a defendant across state lines and is attached to his person).
 So to recoup his fee, Mitchell instead sought action in rem (in property): the piece of land he had helped Neff obtain, worth an alleged $15,000 (about $440,000 in 2020, adjusted for inflation).
-Though the lower court judgement was issued in February 1866, Mitchell waited until July 22, 1866 to seek execution of the judgement.
+Though the lower court Judgment was issued in February 1866, Mitchell waited until July 22, 1866 to seek execution of the Judgment.
 This likely aligned with the arrival of Neff's land patent, which had been granted in March but likely took some months to travel to the frontier.

-Neff's land was put up for auction, and sold by the Sherriff for $341.60.
+Neff's land was put up for auction, and sold by the sheriff for $341.60.
 Although the Supreme Court intimated that Sylvester Pennoyer had bought the land, it was in fact Mitchell himself who purchased the land, and then assigned it to Pennoyer a few days later.
 Pennoyer was an Oregon lawyer, active in land speculation and politics like Mitchell (though Mitchell was a Republican and Pennoyer a Democrat).
 Pennoyer ostensibly owned the property for the next eight years, used some of the land for timber, sold a portion, and paid the property taxes.
 Neff returned in 1874.